How do mourning memories work?

 Mourning memories are exciting options because they are easy to produce and distribute.
 That means that friends and family who attend the funeral or the seventh-day mass can take the tribute home and whenever they want to remember with affection those who left.

 Despite this, this is not the only option, and there are other possibilities to honor the deceased.
 See some.

 During the wake, some companies allow other types of tributes to made – and one of them is musical, with a team of musicians playing live some songs chosen by the family.

-For example, if the deceased played in a band, it is possible to remember the songs he liked most, or even those that have a bearing on his personality, making this moment even more unforgettable and exciting.
+For example, if the deceased played in a band, it is possible to revive the songs he liked most, or even those that have a bearing on his personality, making this moment even more unforgettable and exciting.

 The elegy is a speech that can be given by a family member or other loved one at the funeral or burial.
-That is also an exciting tribute that helps to make this moment much more exciting.
+That is also an exhilarating tribute that helps to make this moment much more exciting.